Our Lawyers Will Fight For You

 To Start Exploring Your Options, Make Sure To Call The Right Attorney™

-If you have a disability or believe that you have been wrongfully harassed or discriminated against in violation of the ADA, please contact The Spitz Law Firm, LLC.
+If you have a disability or believe that you have been wrongfully harassed or discriminated against in violation of the ADA, please contact Spitz, The Employee’s Law Firm.
 We are very experienced in disability discrimination cases, and we will use the ADA, as well as other federal and Ohio statutes to help you protect your rights.
 If you think your ADA rights have been violated or that your employer may be discriminating against you, then call the right attorney today.

 Because we know that many clients are not able to afford the costs of litigation upfront, we take on more cases on a contingency fee basis than most firms.
 Contingency fee agreements mean that the client need not pay any fee for legal services unless and until our employment attorneys recover money and/or results on your Americans with Disabilities Act claim.